zhangyichi2008/windows_exporter/docs/collector.logical_disk.md

 ## Flags

-### `--collector.logical_disk.volume-include`
+### `--collector.logical_disk.volume-whitelist`

-If given, a disk needs to match the include regexp in order for the corresponding disk metrics to be reported
+If given, a disk needs to match the whitelist regexp in order for the corresponding disk metrics to be reported

-### `--collector.logical_disk.volume-exclude`
+### `--collector.logical_disk.volume-blacklist`

-If given, a disk needs to *not* match the exclude regexp in order for the corresponding disk metrics to be reported
+If given, a disk needs to *not* match the blacklist regexp in order for the corresponding disk metrics to be reported

 ## Metrics